brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 * Use Nomenclature/color bindings (if any): enables to link attributes of the loaded nomenclature and of the loaded graphs.
 * Use attribute Label/name: nomenclatures and graphs are linked through *Label* or *Name* attribute.
 * Display Tooltips: display information tooltips when the mouse passes on objects.
-Afficher les bulles: affiche les bulles d'informations lorsque la souris est déplacée sur les objets.

 Selection color
 +++++++++++++++